binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 #### Exploit Database

 Exploit Database can be found at [github](https://github.com/offensive-security/exploit-database).
-From Offensive Security, the creators of Kali Linux, it has a very easy to use web front-end
+From Offensive Security, the creators of Kali Linux, it has a very easy to use web front-end.

 ![](images/ExploitDd.png)